Lies (g.o.d song)

-Overview
+Background

 The lyrics and music were composed by Park Jin-young.
 Jun Ji-hyun, who was a fellow SidusHQ artist at that time, features briefly following Park Joon-hyung's rap and was revealed to have provided the voice for the now iconic line "I hate you!" (싫어, 싫어!).
 At that time, the group was not managed by his company JYP Entertainment but he worked closely with them as a producer and songwriter.

+Music video and promotion

-The music video featured then-unknown Korean American actor Sung Kang, who went on to gain fame portraying Han Lue in the successful film franchise The Fast and the Furious.
+The music video featured then-unknown Korean American actor Sung Kang, who went on to gain fame portraying Han Lue in the successful film franchise Fast & Furious.
 The song is particularly notable for its unique "fan chants" (Korean: 응원법).
 During live performances of the song by g.o.d, the audience chants each member's nicknames after the member has sung his line.

 Awards and nominations

-"Lies" won 9 music program awards, including three "triple crowns" (ranked #1 for three consecutive weeks) on the music programs SBS's Inkigayo, KBS's Music Bank and MBC's Music Camp (the former incarnation of Show!
+"Lies" won 9 music program awards, including three "triple crowns" (ranked number one for three consecutive weeks) on the music programs SBS's Inkigayo, KBS's Music Bank and MBC's Music Camp (the former incarnation of Show!
 Music Core).
-With "Lies" winning a third consecutive #1 win on Inkigayo, the group won their third "Triple Crown" within the calendar year (2000).
+With "Lies" winning a third consecutive number one win on Inkigayo, the group won their third "Triple Crown" within the calendar year (2000).